What is Chlorine gas?

 Chemical Properties of Chlorine gas – Cl2

 - Chlorine reacts with organic compounds and ammonia to form chloro-organics or chloramines.
-Chloramines are part of the group of chlorine compounds that have disinfectant properties and show up as part of chlorine residue test.
+Chloramines are part of the group of chlorine compounds that have disinfectant properties and show up as part of the chlorine residue test.

 - It acts as a reducing agent present in wastewater.
 These reactions are called chlorine demand.
 The reaction is as below.H2O + Cl2 → HCl + HClO